You can view photos and webcasts of the General Meeting in Stockholm 2011 on: http://w3.psychology.su.se/easp2011/

 Amsterdam, The Netherlands July 9-12, 2014

 Agneta Fischer and Kai J. Jonas are very happy to welcome you in Amsterdam on behalf of the EASP and the organizing team.
 Amsterdam is one of the most beautiful cities of Europe, known for its cozy and hospitable atmosphere, its canals, nightlife, and numerous museums.
 We are organizing the General Meeting in the heart of the city, in one of the oldest university buildings.
 Thus, attendants of the General Meeting can combine the Amsterdam ambiance and top science in a walking distance.
 To keep you informed, we will be continuously updating the website: www.easp2014.com.
-In order to give you a short overview of the global scheme of the conference, please find the program at a glance below.

 Please take notice of the fact that Amsterdam is a popular and busy tourist location, especially during the summer months.
 We have pre-booked a number of hotels rooms, during and around the conference dates, but we can only advise you to book your accommodation and travel arrangements early.
 Otherwise finding accommodation in a medium price range may turn out to be difficult.